bi-graph/Bigraph/README.md

 ### Documentation
 I will provide documentations whenever I could make time!:watch:

-> 1. After running the main, it will exports the graph in .json and .gexf format for furthur usages
+> 1. After running the main, it will exports the graph in .json and .gexf format for furthur usages.
+For instance: Gephi etc.

 <h3>If it was helpful then hit the <span>:star:</span></h3>